Nicolfo/thesis-management/README.md

 - PUT `/API/proposal/search`
   - request body content: an object containing the filters to search proposals
   - response body content: an array containing the proposals filtered with the info in the request body
+- POST `/API/proposal/archive{id}`
+  - response body content: an object containing information about the proposal to archive

 ### Applications
 - GET `/API/application/getByProf`